 The centennial celebrations are far from over in Canada!

 On December 7, 2016, at an event at the Canadian Embassy in Washington, DC marking the 100th anniversary of the ratification of the Migratory Bird Convention, the United States marked the end of their centennial celebrations.
 Delegates from North, Central and South American countries received the call to develop a Hemispheric Vision for bird conservation for the next 100 years.
 The purpose of the vision is to be used as a launching pad to expand collaboration beyond North American countries and to partner in all-bird conservation across the Western Hemisphere.
 The draft vision was prepared by Canadian, American and Mexican wildlife agencies; feedback is welcomed and, in fact, appreciated!
-You can provide any comments or questions before April 15, 2017 at the following email address: firstname.lastname@example.org.
+You can provide any comments or questions before April 15, 2017 at the following email address: email@example.com.
 In addition to the new vision, the ratification celebration featured art works by students from Mount Allison University; pictures of these same pieces will be displayed on the Confederation Boulevard in Ottawa for Canada’s 150th anniversary.
 The centennial celebrations will continue in Canada throughout 2017 in honour of 100 years of the Migratory Birds Convention Act (1917).
-If you have questions or suggestions regarding the centennial, be sure to send them to the coordinator, Hélène Gaulin at email@example.com.

 NABCI-Canada – Update